Nobody wants to go to a well-child checkup and come home with a diagnosis that could mean a hospital stay.

 When John had pneumonia, he had gotten a cold from one of his older brothers and sisters.
 See how nice it is when your children learn the virtue of sharing?
 He was generally fine all day, but at night, he would have coughing fits that would wake him.
 A few nights in a row, he coughed so hard that he vomited.
 At his age, with nighttime nursing and a poor appetite, it really looked more like spit-up, so it seemed less of a big deal than “real” vomiting.
 Besides, it was obvious that he had gagged himself.

 What we didn’t yet understand was that it was the mucus that simply wasn’t coming up that was gagging him and making him vomit.
 If your toddler seems to have a chest infection and this happens at night, it’s something to pay attention to, particularly if it happens more than once.
 Note: Coughing leading to vomiting certainly does not mean someone has pneumonia – child or adult – but it’s something that can go on your checklist to at least ask the right questions.
+UPDATE 2013: We had another frightening experience with coughing and vomiting – it ended up being whooping cough, in both our vaccinated and unvaccinated kids.

 When I put my ear to John’s chest without any stethoscope, I could clearly hear a wheezing sort of sound – the toddler’s version of, “Man, it really feels tight when I inhale.”
 Another sign to watch for.